engintron/engintron/README.md

 ==
 ### Sponsor
-The development & testing cPanel server for Engintron is sponsored by EuroVPS: https://www.eurovps.com/
+The development & testing cPanel server for Engintron is kindly sponsored by the awesome folks at EuroVPS: https://www.eurovps.com/

 ==